A guide to mocking functions and modules with Jest

 });

-We would need to make sure we clear the call count between each test by calling clearAllMocks:
+We can clear the call count between each test by calling clearAllMocks:

 beforeEach(() => {